ocaml-flambda/flambda-backend/jane/doc/extensions/_01-tutorials/01-intro-to-parallelism-part-1.md

     , Leaf (Thing.create ~price:4.0 ~mood:Sad) )
 ```

-## The compiler smells a data race
+## The compiler gets worried about data races

 So far, so good.
 But something annoying happens if we introduce an abstraction
 barrier.
 Let's move `Thing` into its own file. `thing.mli` is very simple: